 For many, the idea of ‘buying British culture’ would be an anathema.
 These are, after all, markets that prize originality, the latest trends and a ceaseless quest for the new.
 Whether it is Scandinavian television dramas, Japanese animation or Brazilian samba, many consumers actively seek out the unfamiliar.
 In so far as the British consciously focus on culture from the UK, it tends to be at the local rather than national level – the music scene in Manchester, the ‘Bristol Sound’, visual art in Cornwall or theatre in central London.

 Where national sentiments have their strongest impulse is in design, fashion and crafts – industries in which authenticity and providence have always been important.
 A successful instance of this is the New Craftsmen, with its store in Mayfair exclusively selling crafts, furniture and jewellery from artisans working cross the British isles.
-As a curatorial device, the New Craftsmen shows how British identity and traditions can be skilfully used to
+As a curatorial device, the New Craftsmen shows how British identity and traditions can be skilfully used to showcase contemporary design.

 But ultimately, however, economic nationalism is a reflection of weakness rather than strength and there are sound reasons for eschewing it.
 People should consume and explore culture freely, without prejudice as to where it was made.
 Attempts by French radio stations to restrict English language pop music, or US bumper slogans cajoling people to buy American cars are scorned not just because of their xenophobic overtones, but because they are symptomatic of nations struggling with economic and cultural decline.